 API analytics performs many functions, key among them include;

-API analytics offers organizations ways through which they can investigate and debug any performance and functional issues that their APIs might be experiencing.
+There API analytics offers organizations ways through which they can investigate.
+And debug any performance and functional issues that their APIs might be experiencing.
 They offer logs that organizations can use to inspect the API responses and requests to see if they have any issues.
 This way, organizations are able to address any issues arising.

 Product Analytics of APIs